 UN Human Rights Council-authorized mechanisms have brought their concerns to the Philippine government on 33 occasions over the last three years.
 On 7 June 2019 a group of 11 UN Special Rapporteurs called upon the Human Rights Council to establish an international investigation into ongoing human rights violations in the Philippines.

 National authorities in the Philippines must restore the rule of law and immediately halt widespread extrajudicial killings.
 The government of the Philippines should also allow access to UN special procedures mandate holders.

 The HRC should continue to closely monitor the situation in the Philippines.
 The international community should establish an independent investigation into extrajudicial killings and the "war on drugs."

-States with strong economic and political ties to the Philippines, such as the United States, must increase diplomacy aimed at ending systematic extrajudicial killings.
+States with strong economic and political ties to the Philippines, especially the United States and China, must increase diplomacy aimed at ending extrajudicial killings.

 The five most recent issues of R2P Monitor and Atrocity Alert are available in the side-bar.
 To see previous assessments of this country, please see R2P Monitor and Atrocity Alert on our Publications page.
 The Philippines has been featured in the R2P Monitor from November 2016 through January 2018.